Renewable Energy Sources

 Hydro Energy is a clean, green technology which produces no pollution and part of the beauty of hydro energy lies in its simplicity.
 Rivers and streams generate currents of water because the water in them is moving downhill, even if only slightly, flowing downwards by the pull of gravity.
 This water contains large amounts of kinetic energy that can be extracted and used to spin a turbine or waterwheel (mechanical energy), which drives a generator (electrical energy).
 Even a small stream can produce enough kinetic energy to turn a wheel.

 Biomass as a Renewable Energy Source

-Biomass and Bioenergy are the terms used for any kind of non-fossil fuel material that is classified as being organic, biological or made of plant matter, and which can be converted into a usable energy source.
+The terms Biomass and Bioenergy are used for any kind of non-fossil fuel material that is classified as being organic, biological or made of plant matter, and which can be converted into a usable energy source.
 Biomass is considered to be a vital resource that we can use on the Earth to the point of being called a “Bio-renewable Resource”.

 Biomass energy production involves converting biological material or wastes into substances that can be used as fuel for heating, transportation or power generation.

-Biomass has many advantages as a bioenergy fuel, reducing landfill wastes and emissions.
+While biomass has many advantages as a bioenergy fuel, reducing landfill wastes and emissions.
 Biomass uses a variety of different crops supporting farmers, producing new cleaner and renewable alternatives to crude oil and conventional fossil fuels.

 But biomass also has its disadvantages, biomass is only renewable as long as it is not consumed faster than it can be replaced, solid biomass fuels have a much lower energy content than fossil fuels, fossil fuels are consumed to produce bioenergy fuels and large amounts of land are required to grow the trees and crops decreasing the amount of land available for agriculture and food production.
 “Biomass” and “Bioenergy” are available in the there basic forms of a solid, a liquid or a gas.